On Generalized Compressible Fluid Systems on an Evolving Surface with a Boundary: Main Results

 \section{Main Results}

 Let us first introduce a bounded domain with a boundary, a surface with a boundary, and an evolving surface with a boundary.
 Then we define fundamental notations.
 Finally, we state the main results of this paper. \begin{definition}[Bounded domain with a boundary] Let $U \subset \mathbb{R}^2$ be a bounded domain.
-We call $U$ a \emph{bounded domain with a piecewise Lipschitz-continuous boundary} if the boundary $\partial U$ of $U$ can be written by
+We call $U$ a \emph{bounded domain with a smooth boundary} if the boundary $\partial U$ of $U$ can be written as

 Here